How to Choose the Best Hydration Pack For Running

 The line between running backpacks and their vest counterparts is a bit blurred.
 From the back, many (but not all) vests on the market look like a minimalist backpack complete with a compartment for a hydration system and maybe even a bungee to lash a windbreaker or other gear to the vest.
 From the front, however, running vests are different.
 The breathable fabric typically hugs your sides and covers most of your chest, connecting with one or two short straps.
 When adjusted, the straps should be somewhere in the middle of the fit range rather than at the beginning or end.
 The fit of the vest makes it more stable than a backpack and ideal for a variety of uses, from long-distance runs to rock-hopping trails.
 Dual water bottle pockets on the front give you the option to carry water in one and a sports drink in the other.
 We recommend styles with collapsible flasks that conform to your body as the liquid level drops.
 Bottles made of rigid plastic often feel uncomfortable and the contents sometimes slosh around.
 Check out the placement of pockets and look for other functional features like holders for sunglasses to make sure the vest suits your needs.
 Some vests are designed specifically to fit the female form, while others are considered unisex.

 This isn’t a fanny pack from the 80s.
-It’s a sport-specific accessory popular with those who don’t want anything on their backs, whether to stay cool while running in hot climates or to prevent shoulder or back pain.
-Also called a hydration belt or a waist pack, a lumbar bag enables you to carry one or two bottles and a few other necessities.
+It’s a pack for running that is popular with those who don’t want anything on their backs, whether to stay cool while running in hot climates or to prevent shoulder or back pain.
+Also called a hydration belt or a running waist pack, a lumbar bag enables you to carry one or two bottles and a few other necessities.
 Some bottles are flask-sized, only holding 8 or 10 ounces, while others hold upwards of 20 ounces.
 The larger the bottles, however, the more chance of bouncing.
 Look for waist packs with adjustable belts made from breathable material that provides just enough padding and stretch to fit comfortably on your natural waist without riding up or rebounding as you run.
-Other features you may appreciate on a waist pack include reflective details for low-light runs, a phone pocket with a touch screen window and attachment points for a light jacket or race bib.
+Other features you may appreciate on a waist pack include reflective details for low-light runs, a phone pocket with a touch screen window, and attachment points for a light jacket or race bib.

 Why is your water bottle wearing a mini backpack?
 To hold your phone and keys, of course.
 Handheld hydration systems typically include a rigid bottle with ergonomic grooves for your fingers and a removable bag that keeps small personal items secure.
 The bag or a strap encompasses your hand to prevent accidental drops.
 Handheld hydration systems are best suited for short runs on smooth surfaces.
-We don’t recommend them for trail running as it compromises your ability to catch yourself if your foot finds a loopy root.
+They aren’t the best trail running packs as they compromise your ability to catch yourself if your foot finds a loopy root.
 (Trust us, faceplants are no fun!)
 Some runners feel unbalanced if they are only carrying one bottle, so you may want to consider purchasing two.
 Handheld hydration systems also give your arms more of a workout—when full, a single bottle can weigh over a pound.
 This is a pro for some and a con for others.

 Care and Storage

-You shower after every run, show your running accessories the same kind of care.
-Whether you purchase a backpack, vest or a lumbar bag, be sure to spot clean it after every use, and thoroughly wash it on a regular basis to prevent permanent odors and stains.
+You shower after every run, show your running packs the same kind of care.
+Whether you purchase a backpack, vest, or a lumbar bag, be sure to spot clean it after every use, and thoroughly wash it on a regular basis to prevent permanent odors and stains.
 Even when it doesn’t look dirty, it's surprising just how gunky it gets!
-Hydration bladders, hoses and bottles should also be washed after every use.
-Follow the manufacturer directions as some bottles are dishwasher safe, but others require hand washing.
+Hydration bladders, hoses, and bottles should also be washed after every use.
+Follow the manufacturer's directions as some bottles are dishwasher safe, but others require hand washing.